SAP Arena

 SAP Arena is a multi-purpose arena in Mannheim, Germany.
 It is primarily used for ice hockey and handball, and is the home arena of the Adler Mannheim ice hockey club and the Rhein-Neckar Löwen handball club.
 Inaugurated in 2005, the arena has a capacity of up to 15,000 people.
 More than a hundred concerts and convention events are hosted at the arena annually.
 The SAP Arena is one of the largest in Germany and one of the most high-tech in Europe.
 The arena is named after its sponsor SAP.

 In late December 2022, the MLP Academics Heidelberg played against FC Bayern Munich (basketball) there.
-The Academics drew their record crow of 10,454 visitors.
+The Academics drew their record crowd of 10,454 visitors.
 For each ticket sold, a donation was made to the Courage Foundation for the support of chronically ill children.